-1. The Company has 1 lease contract for office space and services at The Interlink Tower Bangna, 1858/87-90, Debaratna Rd., Bangna Tai, Bangna, Bangkok, Thailand.
-The contract's term is from March 1, 2022 to February 28, 2025, The contracts' term is 3 years, and the Company has the right to renew the contracts for 3 more years.

-2. The Company had entered the rental agreement and got leasehold rights in shopping centers to be the location of a total of 240 branches.
-The lease term is between 6 months to 12 years 9 months.
+- 1. The Company has 1 lease contract for office space and services at The Interlink Tower Bangna, 1858/87-90, Debaratna Rd., Bangna Tai, Bangna, Bangkok, Thailand.
+The contract's term is from March 1, 2022 to February 28, 2025, The contracts' term is 3 years, and the Company has the right to renew the contracts for 3 more years. - 2.
+The Company had entered the rental agreement and got leasehold rights in shopping centers to be the location of a total of 220 branches.
+The lease term is between 3 months to 11 years 9 months.
 The area rental agreement can be renewed for a period of three years.
 In general, there are two models of calculating the rental payment: a) percentage based on sales value of each branch which depends on the terms of the contract agreed between each other and b) a fixed rate.
-The value of leasehold right is THB 19.20 million.
+The value of leasehold right is THB 48.86 million. - 3.
+As at December 31, 2023 and 2022, the whole amount of the leasehold rights consisted of Four land lease agreements which the subsidiary entered into with its shareholders totalling Baht 31.33 million.
+It is related to the lease of land area of approximately 11 rais 279 square wah for the period of 29 49 years and one Director land lease agreements totalling Baht 15.62 million.
+It is related to the lease of land area of approximately 4 rais 70 square wah for the period of 30 years for the purpose of operating an education institute.